vohaha/game1_simple/README.md

 • Each context maps directly to real-world analogies and is modeled from the inside out, not by data structures but by behaviors and rules.

 🧩 Tactical Building Blocks
-• Entities: Players, Groups, and Products have persistent identity and history.
+• Entities: Individual, Groups, and Products have persistent identity and history.
 • Value Objects: Concepts like Efficiency, Quality, and Action Capacity are immutable and behavior-rich — they encapsulate meaning, not just data.
 • Aggregates: Core integrity rules are enforced at the aggregate root — e.g., a Group governs access to its Memberships, not the other way around.
 • Domain Services: Behavior that doesn’t belong to a specific entity but expresses key domain logic lives here — such as validation of complex agreements or group coordination logic.